Virginia Warwick

-Virginia Warwick (born in 1903) was an American actress in silent films.
+Virginia Warwick (August 26, 1902 – July 27, 1988) was an American actress in silent films.
 She had several starring roles, including the western film Ace of Cactus Range (1924).

 Biography

 Warwick received her early education in her hometown of St. Louis before continuing her schooling in Los Angeles.

 As a high school athlete, she became one of Mack Sennett's bathing beauties.
 After being a Sennett Bathing Beauty, Warwick starred opposite Frank Merrill in Reckless Speed (1925) and A Gentleman Roughneck.

 In October 1924, Warwick married actor and comedian Jimmie Adams.
 In 1923, Warwick filed a lawsuit to prevent Virginia Helen Warrick from using the name Virginia Warrick professionally.

+Virginia Warwick Rhoads died on July 27, 1988, in Palm Springs, California.